Instructions for BISEPTOL

 The risk of side effects is significantly higher in AIDS patients.

-It is not recommended to use the drug Biseptol for tonsillitis and pharyngitis caused by β-hemolytic streptococcus group A, due to the widespread resistance of the strains.
+It is not recommended to use the pills Biseptol for tonsillitis and pharyngitis caused by β-hemolytic streptococcus group A, due to the widespread resistance of the strains.

 Trimethoprim can change the results of the determination of the level of methotrexate in serum, carried out by the enzymatic method, but does not affect the result when choosing a radioimmunological method.